vagkalosynakis/json-placeholder-sdk/README.md

 * ~~Add traits for models (canGet, canDelete, canUpdate, etc)~~
 * ~~Remove client from final version~~
 * Add tests
-* Merge headers with body in client requests
+* ~~Merge headers with body in client requests~~

 ## Usage

+* Initialize the DI container inside the app bootstrap file.
+* Get the `Credentials` from the container and set them using its setters.
+* Create an implementation of the `ClientInterface`.
+* Bind its implementation inside the container to ensure the DI can resolve the Interface dependencies
+* Get the `Helper` from the container.
+* Use the `Helper` for everything.

+## Example

 ### Create a bootstrap file (index.php, etc) with: